yihaozhadan/gitdiagram/README.md

 ## 📈 Rate Limits

-I am currently hosting it for free with no rate limits though this is somewhat likely to change in the future.
+Hui Zhou is currently hosting it for free with no rate limits though this is somewhat likely to change in the future.

 <!-- If you would like to bypass these, self-hosting instructions are provided.
 I also plan on adding an input for your own Anthropic API key.